vitorccs/nodemcu-rc-car/README.md

 * 01 - Battery support

 ## About PlatformIO IDE
-Platform IO is a plugin for Microsoft Virtual Studio Code.
-It is a more robust IDE compared to official Arduino IDE.
+Platform IO is a plugin for Microsoft Visual Studio Code.
+It is a more robust IDE compared to the official Arduino IDE.
 It also allows us to easily create our own private libraries and use a more object oriented code.

 ## About the code
 The PINs can be customized in the `main.cpp`